 To Purchase Tickets

 DCT wants to make sure families have no barriers that would prevent them from at least sampling these great opportunities created especially for them!
-Tickets are $10 per person.
-Regular DCT show prices range from $13 to $28.
+Tickets are $5 per person.
+Regular DCT show prices range from $10 to $40.

 A pictorial guide with simple language explaining what can be expected when visiting the theater.

 Specific details about the production.

-Want to arrange a pre-visit to the theater or have additional questions?
+Have questions?
 Contact Gina Waits at: 214-978-0110 or firstname.lastname@example.org

 DCT is making an impact on families with special needs!